Type Coverage

 1./vendor/bin/pest --type-coverage --min=100 --type-coverage-json=my-report.json

 In this chapter, we have discussed Pest's Type Coverage plugin and how it can be used to measure the percentage of code that is covered by type declarations.
-In the following chapter, we explain how can you use Snapshots to test your code: Snapshot Testing
+In the following chapter, we explain how can you mutation testing to improve the quality of your tests: Mutation Testing →